List of largest hotels

-The Clock Towers in Mecca, Saudi Arabia is the largest hotel in the world.
+First World Hotel in Genting Highlands, Pahang, Malaysia is the largest hotel in the world.

 This is a list of hotels that have 3,000 or more guest accommodation rooms.
-Since 2012, the largest hotel in the world is The Clock Towers in Mecca, Saudi Arabia with 10,000 rooms divided between seven buildings.
-The largest single hotel building is the MGM Grand Las Vegas, with 5,044 rooms in one building.
+Since 2020, the largest hotel in the world is the First World Hotel in Pahang, Malaysia with 7,351 rooms divided between three buildings.
+The largest single hotel building is the MGM Grand Las Vegas, with 4,762 rooms in one building.